RomainCtl/RecoFinement/docs/developers/installation.md

 In a development environment, there will be several dependencies to install.

-We advise you to use this [guide](./withoutdocker) in the following cases:
+We advise you to use this environment in the following cases:

 * To contribute to the project with hot reloading
 * If you want to access the database via an interface